Updated: May 8, 2025

 As for the disadvantages, you’ll need to consider the following:

-- The older homes lack insulations, which could get chilly on winter nights
+- The older homes lack insulation, which could get chilly on winter nights.

 How can Americans move to Portugal?